-Dinkelsbühl, 23 July 2014 – As in the past, Schloss Neuschwanstein continues to head the list of the most popular sights for foreign tourists in Germany.
+Dinkelsbühl, January 2015 – As in the past, Schloss Neuschwanstein continued to head the list of the most popular sights for foreign tourists in Germany.
 This is the result of the third ‘Top 100’ survey conducted by the German National Tourist Board (GNTB) between August 2013 and April 2014 and published on www.germany.travel/top100 and in the Top 100 app.

 An overview of the Romantic Road in the Top 100